StroepWafel/LYTE/README.md

 - This program can be run on any Windows PC with no API key or cookie required
 - If used, please credit the repository in the description or somewhere in the video
-- This program has not been tested on any other OS, and it is unknown if it works

 ## Star history